stereum-dev/ethereum-node-web-docs/docs/03-installation/02-use-case-guides/03-node-operator/lido/03-lido-csm.md

 ![Step 27 Screenshot](../../../../../static/screenshots/guides/lido-csm-operator/lido-csm-26.png)

 ### Step 26
-Before restarting your node, recall that you will have to use a designated fee recipient address (0xE73a3602b99f1f913e72F8bdcBC235e206794Ac8) as a CSM operator, which is a key configuration for receiving transaction fees.
-You can find the necessary details on setting this up at Lido's specific guidance page: https://dvt-homestaker.stakesaurus.com/bonded-validators-setup/lido-csm/running-a-separate-vc-service#configure-the-separate-vc-service.
-After updating this setting in your node configuration, click on the Confirm & Restart button to apply the new configurations and restart the node.
+Before restarting your node, recall that you will have to use a designated fee recipient address (Mainnet: 0x388C818CA8B9251b393131C08a736A67ccB19297 | Holesky testnet: 0xE73a3602b99f1f913e72F8bdcBC235e206794Ac8) as a CSM operator, which is a key configuration for receiving transaction fees.
+After updating this setting in your validator client configuration, click on the Confirm & Restart button to apply the new configurations and restart the client.

 ![Step 28 Screenshot](../../../../../static/screenshots/guides/lido-csm-operator/lido-csm-27.png)